ChainSafe/game-docs-v2/docs/21_v2-integration.md

 ### Adding The New Libraries {#adding-the-new-libraries}

-You may see some errors when you intitially import the new package, don't worry this is normal.
-As the libraries have now been given namespaces you just need to import them up the top to gain access to all of their features.
+You may see some errors when you initially import the new package, don't worry this is normal.
+As the libraries have now been given name spaces you just need to import them up the top to gain access to all of their features.
 This has been done for EVM, Web Wallet & Contracts.
 You can import them at the top of the file as seen below.
-Web GL should just work as normal given that the changes below are present.
+Web Graphics Library should just work as normal given that the changes below are present.

 ![](assets\v2\v2importevmlib.png)